-The number of COVID-19 cases and deaths has continued to increase throughout the world, California and San Bernardino County specifically with cases reported in Rialto.
-The increased number of cases and compliance with state and county orders have generated citywide impacts including: the modified reopening of City facilities, the closure of specific City facilities and their related programs and services, the reopening of various businesses with restrictions, the closure of a variety of businesses, and limitations on access to county and state resources.
+Although the number of new COVID-19 cases and deaths has gradually decreased since the start of 2021, the City remains required to ensure compliance with remaining state and county orders.
 As such, a local emergency still exists in Rialto in response to COVID-19.
 The recommended action will continue the local emergency until the next regular Council meeting action on the subject.